adityasaitwal/API-Dashboard/README.md

-API Dashboard using Angular with GET, POST, DELETE and UPDATE methods.
+API Dashboard made using CRUD operations in Angular.